(+44)1453 454594 ● 07836 340626

 Gloucestershire GL13 9HL

 Chris Newton worked as a newspaper and radio journalist and went on to become a director of a leading PR consultancy before turning to writing and publishing.
 His lifelong passion for the written word soon led to a specialisation in writing and editing books.
-A Life On The Edge, Chris’ biography of the celebrated wildlife broadcaster and writer Hugh Falkus, was widely acclaimed by the national press and described by one reviewer as having ‘a good claim to be the finest biography of an angler anyone has ever written’.
+A Life On The Edge, Chris’ biography of the celebrated angling and wildlife broadcaster and writer Hugh Falkus, was widely acclaimed by the national press and described by one reviewer as having ‘a good claim to be the finest biography of an angler anyone has ever written’.

 'My thanks to Chris for his patient unravelling of a wealth of information to produce a far more coherent account than I could have managed... he has woven the facts into a delightful tapestry.' - Dr Gordon Sharp, Going For A Spin (Memoirs Publishing)